Funding Our Future

 Building Bridges for a Healthier India

-Building Bridges for a Healthier India fosters growth of India leaders in global health; expands Indo-JHU partnerships in clinical care, health education, and research; supports Indian scientists to generate and lead innovative and transformative research projects to optimize health improvements; develops novel e-learning and mobile Health training programs; and diversifies support and reduce dependence on research grant-based funding.
+Building Bridges for a Healthier India fosters growth of India leaders in global health; expands Indo-JHU partnerships in clinical care, health education, and research; supports Indian scientists to generate and lead innovative and transformative research projects to optimize health improvements; develops novel e-learning and mobile health training programs; and diversifies support to reduce dependence on research grant-based funding.

 Chuck Spoler Fund